troyraen/PGB_testing/deploy2cloud_Aug2020/README.md

 3. Clone the repo and run the broker's setup script.
 The script will:
-    1. Create GCP resources (BigQuery, GCS, Pub/Sub and Logging)
+    1. Create and configure GCP resources in BigQuery, Cloud Storage, and Pub/Sub)
-    2. Upload some broker files to a Cloud Storage bucket.
+    2. Upload some broker files to the Cloud Storage bucket [ardent-cycling-243415-broker_files](https://console.cloud.google.com/storage/browser/ardent-cycling-243415-broker_files?project=ardent-cycling-243415&pageState=%28%22StorageObjectListTable%22:%28%22f%22:%22%255B%255D%22%29%29&prefix=&forceOnObjectsSortingFiltering=false).
 The VMs will fetch a new copy of these files before running the relevant process.
 This provides us with the flexibility to update individual broker processes/components by simply uploading a new version of the relevant file(s) to the bucket, avoiding the need to re-deploy the broker or VM to make an update.
-    3. [PrePR] Deploy the cloud function.
+    3. Setup the Pub/Sub stream that announces a new file in the [`ztf_alert_avro_bucket`]((https://console.cloud.google.com/storage/browser/ardent-cycling-243415_ztf_alert_avro_bucket;tab=objects?forceOnBucketsSortingFiltering=false&project=ardent-cycling-243415&prefix=&forceOnObjectsSortingFiltering=false)).
+    4. Deploys the Cloud Function [`upload_ztf_bytes_to_bucket`](https://console.cloud.google.com/functions/details/us-central1/upload_ztf_bytes_to_bucket?project=ardent-cycling-243415&pageState=%28%22functionsDetailsCharts%22:%28%22groupValue%22:%22P1D%22,%22customValue%22:null%29%29) which stores alerts as Avro files in Cloud Storage.
-    4. Create and configure the Compute Engine instances (`night-conductor` and `ztf-consumer`)
+    5. Create and configure the Compute Engine instances ([`night-conductor`](https://console.cloud.google.com/compute/instancesDetail/zones/us-central1-a/instances/night-conductor?tab=details&project=ardent-cycling-243415) and [`ztf-consumer`](https://console.cloud.google.com/compute/instancesMonitoringDetail/zones/us-central1-a/instances/ztf-consumer?project=ardent-cycling-243415&tab=monitoring&duration=PT1H&pageState=%28%22duration%22:%28%22groupValue%22:%22P7D%22,%22customValue%22:null%29%29))

 ```bash
 # If you used a virtual environment to complete the previous setup steps,